charaniananda97/ImageProcessingOpencvPython/README.md

 Apply RGB to binary conversion first of all convert RGB image to grayscale image and then apply thresholding method using combine with binary thresh and thresh _Otsu.
-Then find contours apply contours height heuristic.
+#Then find contours apply contours height heuristic.
 Create blank image of the same dimension of the original image.
-Find average height from all the contours heights and Draw those which are above the average.
+Find average height from all the contours
+heights and Draw those which are above the average.
 We got the title contours.
 Apply RLSA algorithm to connect the title contours and avoid noise with some heuristics.
 Apply width heuristic for filter contours based on width.
 Finally, pass the images to pytesseract to get the text Objectives:In this OPENCV python project, we’ve built a text detector and extractor.
 This project describes an image analysis system that extracts newspaper headlines.
--->